ContributorSiri/lib-tests/README.md

 2. Most of the exam papers are written in Markdown or $\LaTeX$.
 For $\LaTeX$ files, please use [overleaf](https://www.overleaf.com) or your local compiler.
 For markdown files, since the well known terribleness of Github markdown preview, please download the files for the best experience.
 3. In some documents, there may be an introduction part.
 The part primarily states that the contents may not be absolutely accurate, due to the possible failure of remembering the exam questions after taking it.
 In fact, most of our exam recitations are done manually (i.e. not directly taking pictures of the exam papers, which should have been forbidden according to the regulations).
 4. Before you do the exam problems, please check out the **issues** for possible corrections of the files.
 Sometimes we may be too busy (or lazy) to modify them.

-## Updates

-The management of this repo is currently given to [Bingrun-23](https://github.com/Bingrun-23) 🎉.
-Hope that more people in the IIIS can join this wonderful project!

-`lib-tests` has merged with [liuhanzuo](https://github.com/liuhanzuo)'s repo storing exam cheatsheets 🎉.
-You can now upload your own **cheatsheet** at here!

 ## Previous Managers